Why [And When] Should You Choose WordPress

-You can edit your WordPress website without knowing how to code using page builders
+3. You can edit your WordPress website without development knowledge

 Here are 5 WordPress page builder tools you can choose from that are going to make your life much easier:

-- Beaver Builder is one of the most popular and easy to use WordPress page builder available on the market that offers you a real-time preview of your website while editing it.
+- Beaver Builder is one of the most popular and easy-to-use WordPress page builders available on the market that offers you a real-time preview of your website while editing it.